Going deeper — CIFAR, BatchNorm, ResNet

 CIFAR-100 tests "Can your model scale?"

-CIFAR-10 and CIFAR-100 form a somewhat natural difficulty ladder in terms of model capacity vs. task complexity.
+The two form a natural difficulty ladder in terms of model capacity vs. task complexity.

-So, let's try to scale our Deeper CNN to CIFAR-100, which has 100 classes, each with 600 images, and see how it performs.
-It will be the same architecture, but the final fully connected layer will be an output of 100 classes instead of 10.
+Let's scale our Deeper CNN to CIFAR-100, which has 100 classes with 600 images each.
+Same architecture, but the final fully-connected layer outputs 100 classes instead of 10.

 ============================================================